zoxpx/pxdocs/content/install-with-other/docker/standalone/migrate-docker-to-oci.md

 sudo systemctl start portworx
 ```

-Once you confirm the PX Container -&gt; PX runC upgrade worked, you can permanently delete the `px-enterprise` docker container.
+Once you confirm the Portworx container -&gt; Portworx runC upgrade worked, you can permanently delete the `px-enterprise` docker container.